In this guide we’ll go over how to set and configure pricing to charge for transcoding advertised to broadcasters off-chain.

 The motivation for this automatic price adjustment mechanism is to allow orchestrators to dynamically adjust their price to compensate for higher overheads for ticket redemptions when gas prices are high.

-Orchestrators can disable this mechanism and advertise a constant price by setting the
+Orchestrators can disable this mechanism and advertise a constant price by

 You can set the base price per pixel using the